Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Hermes.md

 | :------------: | :----------: | :-------: | :------: | :---: |
 |       5        |      2       |   1 CT    |    -     |   -   |

-- Create a small vial with a clear, odorless liquid in it.
+- Create a small bottle with a clear, odorless liquid in it.
 - It can be drank or thrown <mark style="background: #3800D7A6;">Might</mark> meters to explode in a 10x10 Meter area
 	- <mark style="background: #4FFF9E;">Antidote</mark> - drink to heal for <mark style="background: #045B00A6;">1d20</mark> or throw to heal all creatures in the area for <mark style="background: #045B00A6;">1d8</mark>
 	- <mark style="background: #FF9B4F;">Poison</mark> - the vial can be drank to deal <mark style="background: #930000A6;">1d20</mark> [[Combat Mechanics#Magic Damage|magic damage]] or thrown to deal <mark style="background: #930000A6;">1d8</mark> to all creatures in the area